loopstick/CCA_Mechatronics_Spring2020/README.md

 				- What would you add to this class?
 				- What would you remove from this class?

+**Homework** due next week: Monday March 18.
+  - Write a concept proposal for your final project which must be substantially more complex than the exercises we've done in class.
+Upload this proposal to your Github repository in a new folder called "FinalProject"

 ### Week 9: Monday, March 18, 2019
 - Evaluation feedback
 	- Documentation!
 	- Programming, examples, electronics

+- Individual Final Project meetings
+  - Dawn
+  - Peng
+  - Jason
+  - Simon
+  - Di
+  - Anqi

 - Lecture
 	- Coding
 		- Functions